trileminh94/notes/shopee.md

 ```
 MySQL allow you to create index on multiple columns, up to 16 columns.
 This index is call composite index

+MySQL create composite index by concat value of column in the order of column in index and then use it as key

+Beside of using multiple column index you can add an extra column as long as that column is short, reasonably unique and be indexed

+`
+SELECT * FROM tbl_name
+  WHERE hash_col=MD5(CONCAT(val1,val2))
+    AND col1=val1 AND col2=val2;
+`
 ```

 ## Software design